30-01-2023

 1. Keep radiators clean

 Radiators can get surprisingly dusty and dirty.
-Dust especially can build up between the panels, meaning it is hard to get out.
+Dust can build up between the panels, making it hard to get out.

-You can use a powerful hairdryer to try and blow it through to the floor from the top of the radiator.
+You can use a powerful hairdryer to try to blow it through to the floor from the top of the radiator.
 Then, use a vacuum to collect the dust.

-Give radiators a regular dust with a dry cloth, too.
-If you need something damp, use a wipe which can remove grease and dirt but is safe to use on paint or metal, such as the OX Biodegradable Eco Wipes.
+Give radiators regular dust with a dry cloth, too.
+If you need something damp, use a wipe that can remove grease and dirt but is safe for paint or metal, such as the OX Biodegradable Eco Wipes.

-SPEEDY TOP TIP: Seen videos on TikTok and Instagram of people pouring water between radiator panels to push out dust?
+SPEEDY TOP TIP: Have you seen videos on TikTok and Instagram of people pouring water between radiator panels to push out dust?
 DON’T DO THIS.
 It can cause radiators to rust, reducing efficiency and increasing the risk of damage and leaks.

 1. Check the thermostatic radiator valves